Mansfield: Summer in the Streets

-Every year between June and August, Mansfield District Council hosts a Summer in the Streets festival.
-This consists of various public events held all across the town over many days, such as children's entertainment, fairground rides in the market square, and hands-on workshops for things like crafts and circus skills.
+Every summer, Mansfield District Council hosts a Summer in the Streets festival.
+This consists of various public events held all across the town over many days, such as children's entertainment, fairground rides in the market square and hands-on workshops for crafts and circus skills.

+The Armed Forces Day, takes place every year in June, and provides the community a chance to say thank you to those who serve or have served in the armed forces.